The Petit Basset Griffon Vendéen is a small scent hound popular among dog lovers for its friendly nature and distinctive appearance.

 German Shepherds are brave and intelligent.
 Although they often are used as police dogs, they also make great family dogs.

-Large dog breeds can be easy to care for and offer so much love.
+Large dogs are easy to care for and offer a lot of love.
 They're typically loyal and protective, making them perfect family pets.

 Large dog options